greenelab/czi-seed-rfa/manuscript.md

 *Rationale:* The HCA provides a reference atlas to human cell types, states, and the biological processes in which they engage.
-The utility of the reference therefore requires that one can easily compare references to each other or a new sample to the compendium of reference samples.
+The utility of the reference therefore requires that one can easily compare references to each other, or a new sample to the compendium of reference samples.
 Low-dimensional representations, because they compress the space, provide the building blocks for search approaches that can be practically applied across very large datasets such as the HCA. *We propose to develop algorithms and software for efficient